Canary-PrintDesign/aslan/content/about.md

 ### Angie

 Passionate and reliable, Angie has a true gift for creating exceptional landscapes.
 With her extraordinary leadership and organizational skills, she was the natural choice for leading one of our maintenance crews and ensuring the best service to our clients.

 {{< figure src="/images/andrew.png" title="Photo of Andrew" >}}

 ### Andrew

 Hardworking and dedicated, Andrew loves the satisfaction of a job well done.
 Taking his work ethic from his upbringing on a farm, he has the greatest mix of expertise and muscle to tackle any landscaping job.
-He has been with us since 2001, and we are always impressed by his knowledge and expertise.
+He has been with us since 2001, and is truly part of the Aslan family.

 {{< figure src="/images/dan.png" title="Photo of Dan" >}}